RackHD/RackHD/docker/dell/README.md

 http://<<your ip>>:<port>/swagger-ui.html
 ~~~

 9. Tell RackHD about the IP/port of the microservices
+(Note: You pay need to modify the port from 8080 to 9090 for the dockerized version of RackHD)
 ~~~
 curl -X POST -H 'Content-Type: application/json' -d '{"name": "Graph.Dell.Wsman.ConfigServices", "options":{ "defaults": {"configServer": "http://localhost:46020"}}}' 'http://172.31.128.1:8080/api/2.0/workflows'
 ~~~

-### Services required for the dell discovery graph
-consul gateway device-discovery dell-chassis-inventory dell-server-inventory